agdev/Langgraph/FinancialAssistant/docs/flow-explanation.md

 1. **Unit Tests**:
    - Test individual components (MemoryManager, chains, nodes)
-   - Use the actual MemoryManager class (no mocking needed)
+   - Use the actual MemoryManager class (no mocking needed) since it's a standalone class
+   - Use pytest's built-in mocking capabilities for LLMs and chains
    - Verify that memory operations work correctly
+   - Test that nodes correctly access and update memory

 2. **Integration Tests**:
    - Test the complete workflow
+   - Use mock LLMs that implement the Runnable interface
    - Verify that nodes interact correctly
    - Ensure that memory is properly maintained across requests
+   - Test that user_id is correctly passed through the config

 3. **End-to-End Tests**:
    - Test the application with real LLMs
    - Verify that the user experience works as expected
    - Ensure that memory persists across different sessions
+   - Test realistic conversation scenarios with follow-up questions

 ## Conclusion